J-Term 2016 Student Finance Issues:

-4. Q: If an undergraduate student is registered for 9 hours for the spring 2015 semester, plus a 3 credit hour J-Term, will he/she be considered fulltime for billing purposes?
+4. Q: If an undergraduate student is registered for 9 hours for the Spring 2016 semester, plus a 3 credit hour J-Term, will he/she be considered fulltime for billing purposes?

 A: No, the J-Term is considered a separate billing term.
-The student would be billed 9 hours at the part-time undergraduate rate for spring 2015 plus $635 per credit hour for the J-term course.
+The student would be billed 9 hours at the part-time undergraduate rate for Spring 2016 plus $665per credit hour for the J-term course.

-6. Q: If a student has a J-Term course and is registered part-time for Spring, but then adds additional credit hours after the beginning of Spring semester to bring them to fulltime, will the student be charged for J-Term?
+6. Q: If a student has a J-Term course and is registered part-time for Spring, but then adds additional credit hours after the beginning of Spring semester to bring the student to fulltime, will the student be charged for J-Term?

-A: Yes, The student will be charged the per-credit hour rate ($635/hour) for the J-Term course. the hold is removed and they subsequently register as a fulltime student, they will not be charged for up to 3 credits in J-Term.
+A: Yes.
+The student will be charged the per-credit hour rate ($665/hour) for the J-Term course.
+If the hold is removed and the student subsequently registers as a fulltime student for Spring 2016, they will not be charged for up to 3 credits in J-Term.

 8. Q: What is the charge to a graduate student for a J-Term class?